Scripture Passage: John 13:34

 The greatest need of mankind is to love and to be loved.
 Yet, it’s getting harder to do so than ever before.
 As Christians, we have been instructed to love as Jesus loved.

-Not only was Jesus the great teacher, He was the great example.
+Not only was Jesus the great teacher, but He was also the great example.

 As Jesus gave this commandment, He washed His disciples’ feet: a timely custom performed by slaves.
 He washed Judas’s feet, who would later betray Him.
 He washed Peter’s feet, the disciple who would later deny Him.
 And He washed Thomas’s feet, who would later doubt Him.